DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/Route53/README.md

 Allows you to map one DNS name (www.theparrodise.com) to another DNS name (elb1234.elb.amazonaws.com).

 Very much like `CNAME` except that `CNAME` only works on subdomain not root domain (aka naked domain name or zone apex record). i.e cannot have a `CNAME` record for `example.com`.

+### Zone Delegation

+You can use it to route traffic to your subdomain i.e `acme.example.com.` See [more](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-routing-traffic-for-subdomains.html#dns-routing-traffic-for-subdomains-new-hosted-zone).

+One benefit with it is to use IAM permissions to restrict who can access hosted zone for subdomain.
+This is not possible with adding records for subdomains in domain hosted zone which is considered another option when routing traffic for subdomain.

 ---